wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento1/manual.md

 * .ZIP file upload in Connect
 * MarketPlace

-To install the plugin via SFTP upload:
+This manual is for SFTP upload.

 ### Technical support
 Contact us: